 Note: As the header of this section states, this problem does not apply when upgrading to Executive Condominiums as banks can grant buyers a “conditional 75%” loan.
 This means you can be granted the full 75% today for your new EC so long as you sell off your current property within 6 months of the issuance of the EC’s Temporary Occupancy Permit (TOP).

-If you need more advice, you can speak to the friendly mortgage specialists at MoneySmart who will help you secure the best home loan.
+If you need more advice, you can speak to the friendly mortgage specialists at MoneySmart who will help you secure the best home loan in Singapore.

 Personal finance tips delivered to your inbox!